SonOfLilit/kleenexp/README.md

 # Installation and usage

-You can try KleenExp today with Python and/or `grep`, e.g.
+You can try KleenExp [online](https://kleenexp.herokuapp.com/alice/), or you can install and try it with Python and/or with `grep`, e.g.

 ```
 $ pip install kleenexp